Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Introduction

 \section{Introduction}

 The Yarkovsky effect is a small force that results from the anisotropic thermal emission of small celestial bodies.
 Over the past decade, there has been increasing awareness that the Yarkovsky effect plays an important role in the evolution of asteroid orbits and the delivery of meteorites to Earth~\citep{bott06areps}.
 Several authors have published Yarkovsky effect detections for dozens of asteroids: \citet[][12 detections]{ches08}, \citet[][54 detections]{nuge12yark}, \citet[][47 detections, of which 21 are deemed reliable]{farn13}.
+Updates to the latter are given by \citet[][42 valid detections]{ches2015} and \citet[][36 valid detections]{vok2015}.

 Here, we provide the largest collection of Yarkovsky detections to date and introduce several improvements to previous studies. \citet{nuge12yark} and \citet{farn13} relied on the debiasing of star catalogs proposed by \citet{ches10}.
 Our current model uses the more up-to-date and accurate debiasing algorithm of \citet{farn15}.
-Previous works have traditionally relied on a signal-to-noise (S/N) metric and the quantity and quality of the observational data to distinguish between detections and non-detections~\citep{ches08,farn13}, or by augmenting these criteria with an explicit sensitivity metric \citep{nuge12yark}.
-Here, we further refine the detection criterion with a precise formulation based on an analysis of variance~\citep{gree17icarus}.
+Previous works have traditionally relied on a signal-to-noise (S/N) metric and the quantity and quality of the observational data to distinguish between detections and nondetections~\citep{ches08,farn13}, or by augmenting these criteria with an explicit sensitivity metric \citep{nuge12yark}.
+Here, we further refine the detection criterion with a precise formulation based on an analysis of variance~\citep{gree17}.
 Some of the previous formulations \citep[e.g.,][]{nuge12yark} included a finite increment in semi-major axis at each time step irrespective of the asteroid's distance from the Sun.
 Here, we use a 1/$r^2$ dependence of the solar flux.
 The \citet{nuge12yark} results were based on astrometry obtained as of January 31, 2012.
 The current work benefits from more than 5 years of additional astrometry, including more than 100 additional ranging observations with the Arecibo and Goldstone radars.
 Finally, the numbers of known NEAs and numbered NEAs have both nearly doubled since the \citet{nuge12yark} study.
 The number of detections is now sufficiently large that ensemble properties can be refined, such as the ratio of retrograde to prograde rotators, and the physical theory can be tested, such as the dependence of the Yarkovsky drift magnitude as a function of asteroid size.